 Here’s another recipe by Elizabeth at The Spruce.
 It’s super easy, and the first thing I thought when I saw these pretzel Pumpkins was ‘my kids could totally do this with me’, which I just love.
 Again, Elizabeth is satisfying my salty sweet cravings as well as proving you don’t need to throw a kitchen sink at homemade Halloween treats to be creative!
 Absolutely delicious, and make an excellent addition to any DIY Halloween treat bag.

 Bite-Size Eyeballs By Anna Helm Baxter @WomansDay.com

-Women’s Day is like your favourite women’s lifestyle magazine, but online!
-They post about lots of topics, and they’re content is absolutely worth your time.
+Women’s Day is like your favorite women’s lifestyle magazine, but online!
+They post about lots of topics, and their content is absolutely worth your time.